tanazd1/tanazd1/README.md

 I design and develop **high-efficiency terminal utilities** for Android using Termux.
 My focus is on **automation, lightweight scripts, and low-level system tools** optimized for performance and portability.

+if you want to see my main projects, see them [here.](https://github.com/tanazd2)

 ---

 ## Projects